Scientific-Computing-Lab/OMPar/benchmarks/icpc/README.md

 # Automatic Parallelization using Intel Compiler

 Intel Compiler (ICC) 19.1.3.304 20200925 is used for performing automatic OpenMP parallelizaiton.
+It provides a report detailing the loops that have been parallelized and produces binaries optimized for execution in multicore environments.

 ## Compile and Run Test